 - Access to jobs

-Students attending schools that are not accredited may not receive the same level of education and experience many consider essential.
-Employers prefer employees who have graduated from an accredited school, as they meet all the necessary educational requirements to effectively prepare students for nursing careers.
+Students attending schools that are not accredited may not receive the same level of education and experience.
+Employers prefer accredited schools as they meet all the necessary educational requirements to effectively prepare students for nursing careers.

 Accreditation Commission For Education In Nursing (ACEN)